FrankVanris2/FollowBot/README.md

 ![image](/Images/readMe_images/IOMonitor.png)

-**ROS2 With Raspberry Pi**

-*Currently in the works for Migration, steps in usage will be added later.*

 ## Other Documentation:

 Within the Repo there is a directory called `Documentation` Most of the documentation is around the requirements and the design of our Project.
 But there is specific docs that I recommend you guys reading up on.
 Please read the `RunningUnitTestsPlatformIO` documentation, `JestUnitTesting` Documentation, And for future references the `ROS2_Important_Commands` Documentation.